xufuture/qserv/README.txt

 Configuration :
 ---------------

-  | cd $QSERV_DIR/admin
+Configuration is installed apart from Qserv software.

-  | # edit qserv.conf, which is the "mother" configuration file from which
+  | # qserv-configure.py --help give additional informations
-  | # configuration parameters will be deployed in all qserv services
+  | # configuration parameters will be deployed in all
-  | # configuration files/db
+  | # qserv services configuration files/db
   | # for a minimalist single node install just leave default
-  | scons
+  | qserv-configure.py

 Integration tests :
 -------------------